debbiswal/Tech-BITE/Topics/Git/Art-3/submodule.md

 * How to add a submodule to a repository
 * How to clone a repository with submodules

-In next article I will discuss more about it.
+In next article [Sunmodule-II]() I will discuss more on sumbodules.

 Happy Learning :)